+Result Explanation Awarded scores

+Α Full compliance 20 points

+B (deviation) Small part of the requirement is not implemented, with no impact on product safety, legality, and customer requirements.
+0 points

-Result Explanation Awarded scores Α Full compliance 20 points B (point of attention) Point of attention as it may lead to a future deviation.
-No "B" scoring is possible C (deviation) Part of the requirement is not implemented.
-5 points KO (= D) The requirement is not implemented KO non-conformity will subtract 50 % of the possible total amount; the certificate cannot be issued.
+C (deviation) "C" scoring is not possible

+KO (= D) The requirement is not implemented KO non-conformity will subtract 50% of the possible total amount; the certificate cannot be issued.